markets/awesome-ruby/README.md

 * [Scorched](http://scorchedrb.com) - Light-weight, inheritable and composable web framework, inspired by Sinatra.
 * [Sinatra](http://www.sinatrarb.com) - Classy web-development dressed in a DSL.
 * [Volt](https://github.com/voltrb/volt) - A Ruby web framework where your ruby code runs on both the server and the client.
+* [Eldr](https://github.com/eldr-rb/eldr) - A minimal microframework with an emphasis on understandable code.

 ## Web Servers